kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

-# How to build your own Deep Learning cluster
+# How to build your own Deep Learning cluster (and what to know about GPUs!)
 This is an account of what I've read/done/followed to build my own deep learning cluster.
 Hopefully, it would be of some help for the others.
 It all started when I stumbled upon this [article](https://towardsdatascience.com/build-and-setup-your-own-deep-learning-server-from-scratch-e771dacaa252).

 ## Intended audience